Texas is the one state where workers comp is optional, meaning work injury claims can often be confusing.

 - Compensation for emotional trauma, loss of consortium, etc.

 The bottom line is that if you were injured on the job in Texas, your options for recovering compensation depend heavily on a variety of factors.
 You need someone on your side looking out for your best interests, and we’re happy to help with your claim on a no-win no-fee basis.
-For a free consultation, call Montgomery Law at 214-720-6090 (local) or 1-833-720-6090 (toll-free) and see how our lawyers can help.
+For a free consultation, call Montgomery Law at 214-720-6090 (local) or 1-833-720-6090 (toll-free) and let us explain how our law firm can help.

 Montgomery Law is a Dallas-based personal injury law firm focused on getting clients the justice and compensation they deserve.